 Institute) provide support for

 advocacy itself (best practices, ethics).
-The

-Professional Health Advocates provides business support for
+Alliance of Professional Health Advocates provides business support

-advocates on legal, insurance, financial and marketing
+legal, insurance, financial and marketing

 Are patient advocates

 As of early 2014, no states license patient

 advocates, nor is there a nationally-recognized